gbv/beaconspec/beacon.md

 The institution meta field contains the name or URI of the organization or of an individual responsible for making available the target dataset.
-This field is maped to the RDF property `dcterms:publisher`.
+This field is mapped to the RDF property `dcterms:publisher`.
 For instance the institution meta field value "ACME" can be mapped to this RDF triple:

     :target dcterms:publisher "ACME" .